Stochastic Low-rank Tensor Bandits for Multi-dimensional Online Decision Making: Tensor Bandits

 The assumption $\|\cX\|_{\infty}\leq 1$ assumes that the reward is bounded, and it is common in the multi-armed bandit literature \citep[see, for example,][]{langford2007epoch}.
 It implies that the immediate regret in each exploration step is $\cO(1)$.
 Similar boundedness conditions on tensor entries can also be found in the tensor completion literature \cite[see, for example,][]{cai2021nonconvex,xia2021statistically}.
+The assumption on the rank $r$ refers to a low-rank model assumption and is to simplify the final sample size requirement. \change{Moreover, $p^{d/2}\|\cX\|_{\infty}/\|\cX\|_{F}$ measures the spikiness of the true tensor and its boundedness ensures that low-rank tensor completion based on randomly observed samples can be reliable.
+This condition is a typical incoherence assumption that is used in \cite{xia2021statistically,cai2021nonconvex} and is also common in other low-rank models \citep{negahban2012restricted}. }

 \begin{assumption} Assume the number of steps in the initialization phase $s_1$ is

 where $C_0$ is a positive constant as defined in Lemma \ref{lemma:tensor_completion}. \end{assumption}

 This assumption requires the minimal sample complexity for provably recovering a low-rank tensor from noisy observations when the entries are observed randomly (see Lemma \ref{lemma:tensor_completion} and \cite{xia2021statistically}).
 Such random initialization phase is standard and important in all bandit algorithms \citep{lattimore2020bandit}.
 As discussed before, the simple vectorization strategy would require $s_1=\cO(p^d)$, which is significantly larger.